jeslyn17106/jnfailproof/README.md

 # jnfailproof
-hiii welcome to the ultimate ai stress test generator (with a failure analysis dashboard !!!) by nadiya and jeslyn aka jnsyndicate
+hiii welcome to the ultimate ai stress test generator (with an interactive failure analysis dashboard !!!) by nadiya and jeslyn aka **JNSYNDICATE**

 ------------------------------------------------------------------------------------------------------
 # Goal: